 1. Please describe what steps your agency takes to identify, track, and post (a)(2) proactive disclosures.

-The office of the Chief FOIA Officer responds to over 90% of the agency's FOIA requests and regularly reviews agency-wide FOIA responses.
-When the office of the Chief FOIA Officer observes that a record has been requested and released three or more times, they ensure that the records are proactively disclosed.
+When the office of the Chief FOIA Officer and the Office of Inspector General observe that a record has been requested and released three or more times, they ensure that the records are proactively disclosed.